 - When creating a collaboration you cannot link to a previously created collaboration.

 - Each collaborator will need a Google account and will need to connect Google Drive as a registered service in Canvas.
-If you are the owner of the collaboration, you will have to turn on the Share settings to allow people who have the link to edit the document.

 - Google Apps for Education (integration with your school) works with Google Docs in Canvas.
 Please note, if your school email does not allow access to Google Docs, you will need to use a regular Google account (i.e. firstname.lastname@example.org).